Toggle Navigation

 Misty Morning Woodbridge Waterfront (Jacq Barnard)

-The Longshed is directly alongside the world-famous Woodbridge Tide Mill.
+The Longshed is directly alongside the world-famous Woodbridge Tide Mill

-The Tide Mill is now open again for milling demonstrations in addititon to the full schedule of wheel turning.
-The mill is surely the most icon building on the East Coast and certainly the most photographed.
+The Tide Mill is open for milling demonstrations in addititon to the full schedule of wheel turning.
+The mill is surely the most iconic building on the East Coast and certainly the most photographed.
 It was constructed to harness the power of the tide.
-The rising water was trapped in a mill pool and then after the tide receded the water was released to turn the 5m wheel, to drive the machinery of the mill.
+The rising water was trapped in a mill pool and then after the tide receded the water was released to turn the 5m wheel to drive the machinery of the mill.
 A mill was first recorded on this site in 1170 and was run by Augustinian's until Henry VIII saw his opportunity and 'confiscated' it from them.
 Later, Elizabeth I sold it to Thomas Seckford, a name still very famous in Woodbridge.
 The mill has a wonderful arrangement of wooden and iron cogs, wheels and lifting machinery, all maintained in full working order.
 It is possible to see the mill in operation grinding flour that can be used for baking.

 Woodbridge Art Club.
 The Summer Exhibition usually opens in the club's gallery on Tide Mill Way.
 There are paintings, pottery, calendars and cards, as well as the book relating to the club's first 50 years which began when the artists hung their pictures on the railings of the nearby railway station. (woodbridgeartclub.org.uk)

 The content of the talk covered the investigations that have taken place, what information was gathered and what discoveries were made.
-Explanations of the techniques and tools to be used and what skills will be needed.
+Explanations of the techniques and tools to be used and what skills were needed.
 There were descriptions of the challenges to be faced, with outline explanations of the lofting principles and the possible setting up of mould frames in order to check the accuracy of the build.

 Left.
 Researcher/speaker Paul Constantine observes Frame 8 set-up alongside full-size banner of ship.